Azure/autorest/packages/extensions/openapi-to-cadl/test/arm-compute/compute.md

   GalleryImage: OSType

 format-by-name-rules:
-  'tenantId': 'uuid'
+  "tenantId": "uuid"
-  'etag': 'etag'
+  "etag": "etag"
-  'location': 'azure-location'
+  "location": "azure-location"
-  'locations': 'azure-location'
+  "locations": "azure-location"
-  '*Uri': 'Uri'
+  "*Uri": "Uri"
-  '*Uris': 'Uri'
+  "*Uris": "Uri"

 keep-plural-enums:
   - IntervalInMins
   - VmGuestPatchClassificationForWindows # we have this because the generator will change windows to window which does not make sense

 acronym-mapping:
   CPU: Cpu